SAP-samples/teched2025-IN162/exercises/ex6/README.md

 # Exercise 6 - Customer Success Digital Assistant: Extending Joule with Joule Skill using Real-Time Vector Grounding
 In this last exercise, you will provide a user input as a prompt to the Joule-powered Customer Success Digital Assistant to generate a summary of talking points for a customer meeting with the latest information on Sales Orders and Support Tickets.
 The focus of this hands-on session is to build and run real-time grounding for LLMs using the SAP Integration Suite.
-In this exercise, you will use a pre-built Integration Flow and a pre-built Joule Skill.
-The Integration Flow, **“Joule Skill Prompt to GenAI Summarization with Vector Grounding”** is exposed as an API, which is invoked by the Joule Skill **“Customer Success Assistant”** using the SAP Build Action to generate contextually grounded responses.
+In this exercise, you will use a pre-built integration flow and a pre-built Joule Skill.
+The integration flow, **“Joule Skill Prompt to GenAI Summarization with Vector Grounding”** is exposed as an API, which is invoked by the Joule Skill **“Customer Success Assistant”** using the SAP Build Action to generate contextually grounded responses.

 ### No artifact development is required in this exercise.
 You will use the pre-built artifacts to generate a summary for the customer meeting as a Customer Success Manager.

 ## Exercise 6.1 - Go through pre-built Integration Flow to summarize the current status of the customer using Generative AI Hub (Optional)

-1. You can view the pre-built Integration Flow on this system
+1. You can view the pre-built integration flow on this system
     1. https://workshop-eu-01a.integrationsuite-cpi033.cfapps.eu10-005.hana.ondemand.com/shell/design
     2. Moderators will provide you the credentials